 How do I sync local folder to network drive without missing any changes?

-Don't worry too much and I'll introduce three working methods to sync local folder to network drive.
-You can select the one suitable for you.
-All of them can complete the sync task automatically or in real-time, so you will never miss any changes of your files.
+Don't worry too much and I'll introduce two working methods to automatic sync local folder to network drive.
+Thus, you will never miss any changes of your files.

-Schedule sync folder to network drive with Sync Center
+Method 1: Automatically sync folder to network drive with AOMEI Backupper

 The entire process are divided into 3 parts.
 The first part is to sync network drive to local drive.
 Then, the second part is to enable offline files.
 The previous two parts are the gurantee to sync offline files in Windows 7/8/10/11.
 At last, you need to make full use of "Sync Center" to mirror folder to network drive.
 Here, I'll take Windows 10 as an example to show you the entire process.